emrgnt-cmplxty/fermi/docs/docs/2.develop/integrate/frontend.md

 The block timestamp in a smart contract is encoded using nanoseconds (i.e. 19 digits: `1655373910837593990`).
 In contrast, `Date.now()` from javascript returns a timestamp in milliseconds (i.e 13 digits: `1655373910837`).
 Make sure to convert between milliseconds and nanoseconds to properly handle time variables.

 ##### Money
-Smart contracts speak in yocto Axion, where 1Ⓝ = 10^24yocto, and the values are always encoded as `strings`.
+Smart contracts speak in yocto Fermi, where 1Ⓝ = 10^24yocto, and the values are always encoded as `strings`.
-  - Convert from Axion to yocto before sending it to the contract using `near-api-js.utils.format.parseNearAmount(amount.toString())`.
+  - Convert from Fermi to yocto before sending it to the contract using `near-api-js.utils.format.parseNearAmount(amount.toString())`.
-  - Convert a response in yoctoNEAR to Axion using `near-api-js.utils.format.formatNearAmount(amount)`
+  - Convert a response in yoctoNEAR to Fermi using `near-api-js.utils.format.formatNearAmount(amount)`

 :::tip
 If the contract returns a `Balance` instead of a `U128`, you will get a "scientific notation" `number` instead of a `string` (e.g. `10^6` instead of `"1000000"`).
-In this case, you can convert the value to Axion by doing:
+In this case, you can convert the value to Fermi by doing:
 ```js
 function formatAmount(amount) {
   let formatted = amount.toLocaleString('fullwide', { useGrouping: false })